Lipen/BioHack/lipen/workflow.md

 	* Slide a window and put value at each cluster: amount of binary_peaks inside window
 	* ~> `list [ m_i ]` of length `k`

-	> Seems like done...
+	> Done

-5. Drink some coffee.
+4. Drink some coffee.

 	> Done

-6. Remove clusters which contain 0 in all cell-lines (including validation dataset) -- they are reduntant.
+5. Remove clusters which contain 0 in all cell-lines (including validation dataset) -- they are reduntant.
 	* (But if there is >0 in validation set in according cluster, then maybe it is very important... or it's just an small error...)
 	* TODO: maybe pick some threshold (such as value = 0..5) to remove cluster

-7. Repeat for all cell-lines
+6. Repeat for all cell-lines